SpaceManiac/HamSandwich/docs/libcurl/curl_mime_data_cb.md

 *part* is the part's to assign contents to.

+*datasize* is the number of bytes the read callback is expected to provide.

 *readfunc* is a pointer to a data read callback function, with a signature as shown by the above prototype.
 It may not be set to NULL.